-Okay, we will admit it: all the touristy attractions that have sprung up around the Gatlinburg area are pretty stinkin’ fun, like shooting zombies at Outbreak: Dread the Undead, trying to break out at The Escape Game Pigeon Forge, or playing blacklight mini-golf and laser tag at the LazerPort Fun Center.
-But you did not come all the way to the beautiful Smoky Mountains only for the tourist stops, especially when there is such a rich culture steeped in the old American way of life in heart of downtown Gatlinburg!
+While we love the touristy attractions that have popped up around Gatlinburg – zombies at Outbreak: Dread the Undead, puzzles at The Escape Game Pigeon Forge, blacklight mini-golf and laser tag at the LazerPort Fun Center – you did not come all the way to the beautiful Smoky Mountains only for the tourist stops.
+You came for the fun, yes; but also the incredible scenery, the outdoor adventures in the Great Smoky Mountains National Park, and the rich history and culture steeped in the old American way of life in heart of downtown Gatlinburg!

-The Gatlinburg Craftsmen’s Fair Summer 2018 is set for July 13 through 22.
-Open every day from 10 a.m. to 6 p.m. (only closing one hour early on Sundays), come witness some of the best artisans of their trade who have gathered to show off their talents and finished works in over 200 booths in the Gatlinburg Convention Center.
+The Gatlinburg Craftsmen’s Fair Summer 2022 – the 47th anniversary – is set for October 13 through 30.
+Open every day from 10 a.m. to 5 p.m., come witness some of the best artisans of the trade who have gathered to show off their talents and finished works in over 200 booths in the Gatlinburg Convention Center.

 - Candy making